sugyeonge/Towards-diverse-QAG/README.md

-# Diverse-enhanced QAGen
+# Towards Diverse and Effective Question-Answer Pair Generation from Storybooks

-This repository contains the source code and instructions to reproduce our paper, “Towards Diverse and Effective Question-Answer Pair Generation from Children Storybooks”
+This repository contains the source code and instructions to reproduce our paper, “Towards Diverse and Effective Question-Answer Pair Generation from Children Storybooks” (ACL 2023 - Findings)
+Paper link: (Will be published)

 ---

 ## Overview

 We propose an effective QAGen framework that enhances diversity and quality in the QA pair generation.
 Our framework consists of a QFS-based answer generator, iterative QA generator, and relevancy-aware ranker.
-The overall QAGen process of our framework:
+The overall QAG process of our framework is as below:

 ![Figure](figure.jpg)